Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 Further Reading: To dive deeper into what makes Supabase unique and how it compares to other backend solutions, read our complete guide: What is Supabase?

-If you’re ready to build on Supabase with confidence, talk to the team at MetaCTO.
+If you’re ready to build on Supabase with confidence, talk to the team at metacto.
 We’ll help you choose the right plan and build a backend that sets you up for long-term success.

 1. PLAN